Home » Aldi Finds (Special Buys) » Specially Selected Crispy Stuffed Shrimp

 The Verdict:

-Specially Selected Crispy Stuffed Shrimp are an Aldi take on name brand Chicken of the Sea Crispy Stuffed Shrimp, and it’s possible Aldi contracts with Chicken of the Sea to supply these shrimp.
-These come in two flavors: Creamy Jalapeno and Creamy Wonton.
-They feature breaded shrimp with a cream cheese filling, and the Creamy Wonton shrimp also come with a plum sauce for dipping.
+Specially Selected Crispy Stuffed Shrimp are an Aldi take on name brand Chicken of the Sea Crispy Stuffed Shrimp.
+These come in three flavors: Creamy Jalapeno, Creamy Wonton, and Creamy Garlic & Spinach.
+They feature breaded shrimp with a creamy filling, and the Creamy Wonton shrimp also come with a plum sauce for dipping.
 If you enjoy unique kinds of breaded shrimp, these are well worth picking up.
 The only downside is that you don’t get very many shrimp per box.

 3 Comments